ulodciv/pgha/README.md

 # pgha

-Modified Python translation of PAF, a multi-state Pacemaker Resource Agent (RA) for Postgresql.
+A modified Python translation of [PAF](https://github.com/dalibo/PAF), a multi-state Pacemaker Resource Agent (RA) for Postgresql.